Where We Be

 The Petra Moon Hotel is located just up a hill to the left -- one of only a few hotels within easy walking distance.

-To get to the narrow part of the Siq, you first have to walk half a mile along a broad valley known as the Bab Al-Siq.
+To get to the narrow part of the Siq, you first walk half a mile along a broad valley known as the Bab Al-Siq.
 The track to the left is for

 horses, donkeys, and camels; the track to the right is for walkers.
 As you can see, we have the place mostly to ourselves at this hour.